Uzhavoor: Religion

 The St. Stephen's Church of Uzhavoor belongs to the Kottayam Arch Diocese of Knanaya Catholic community which was built in 1631.
 It is a forane church and is the biggest forane under the vast Kottayam Arch Diocese.
 The people of this village are friendly and hospitable.
 Karunechi and Sasthamkulam temples are the main Hindu temples in Uzhavoor.
 The deity of Sasthamthamkulam the deities of Shiva and Parvati is very special that they are present as Kirathamoorthis that is they are present in the hunters form which is a speciality of the temples in Kerala.
 The majority of the population are members of the Knanaya Catholic community.
 St. Stephen's Church in Uzhavoor has a grand feast on 8 and 26 December.
 This is the biggest event in the town and a lot of people take part in this event.
-The temples also celebrate all major festivities and their major festival.
-The Sasthamkulam Temple's Thiruvathira Makiyiram Maholstavam and the Shivarathri Maholstav of Karunechi Temple are also known in the area.
-'Melareekara Sreekrishna Swamy Temple' is noted for its belief that the Lord Krishna here is an incarnation of Lord Guruvayoor Appan or the young guruvayoorappa.

-People

-The people of this village who belong to different religions and communities live here in peace, harmony, and unity.
-Former President of India K. R. Narayanan, who came from one of the poorest families of this village, is the role model for these people even today.
+The temples also celebrate all major festiviThe people of this village who belong to different religions and communities live here in peace, and harmony.
+Former President of India K. R. Narayanan, who came from a poor family of this village, remains an inspiration to the people here.